ansys/scade-design-rules/doc/source/rules/operators/no_imported_operators.rst

-.. index:: single: No Imported Operators
+.. index:: single: No imported operators

 No imported operators
 =====================